HewlettPackard/Docker-SimpliVity/ops/README.md

 ## SimpliVity environment

 The SimpliVity environment is made up of proprietary SimpliVity software, VMware software and HPE firmware.
-There are interdependencies between the various components that need to be accounted and are provided in the table below.
+There are interdependencies between the various components that need to be accounted for and are provided in the table below.
 The components in Table 14 are part of the SimpliVity environment that require lifecycle management.

 In general, ensure that the software bits for the Arbiter and vSphere extension corresponding to an OmniStack release are used.